Son of television producer dies in ski accident in Utah

 He was alone and there were no witnesses to the crash, but it appears that it happened as he tried to navigate a fork in the trail, Summit County sheriff’s Lt.
 Andrew Wright said.

-He was quickly discovered by other skiers and pronounced dead by an air ambulance crew before reaching a hospital.
+Noxon was quickly discovered by other skiers and pronounced dead by an air ambulance crew before reaching a hospital.
 He had experience skiing and was wearing a helmet, Wright said.
 The cause of death is under investigation.

 Noxon was on a trip with his siblings and father, journalist Christopher Noxon, police said.
 They were further down the mountain at the time of the accident.